-38 Dead, 50 Missing, 4.72 Million Ordered Or Advised To Evacuate As Japan Battles Torrential Rains
+38 Dead, 50 Missing, And 4.72 Million Ordered Or Advised To Evacuate As Japan Battles Torrential Rains

 A nursing home is reportedly flooded in Kurashiki City, although further details are still unknown.

-Many people cried out for help on Twitter, as Japan Today described one woman saying that “Water came to the middle of the second floor… The kids could not climb up to the rooftop… My body temperature has lowered.
+Many people cried out for help on Twitter, as Japan Today described one woman’s please for help.

+“Water came to the middle of the second floor… The kids could not climb up to the rooftop… My body temperature has lowered.
 Rescue us quickly. help us.”

 50 dead, 60missing, 1M ppl evacuated (so far) because of the flood while the earthquake hit in #Japan.????
 Typhoon is on its way next…Only thing I can do is to pray to God, believe that everything happens for a reason, & focus on eternity! ???????? #heartache #faithful pic.twitter.com/75FjJ8P9X1